99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Example 10

-Initial inpatient consultation for rehabilitation of a 73-year-old female one week after management of a hip fracture.
+Initial inpatient consultation for rehabilitation of a 73-year-old female one week after the management of a hip fracture.
 (Physical Medicine & Rehabilitation)

 Example 11